 - Leave space for them in the conversation.
 S-style individuals can be very accommodating, making it easy for you to dominate the discussion.
 Don’t take their silence as agreement—ask questions and invite their input.

-Our SC-style staff member says: “I like helpful, humble, sincere salespeople.
+Our SC-style staff member says this: “I like helpful, humble, sincere salespeople.
 My guard immediately goes up when a salesperson comes on too strong.
 I don’t mind confidence in itself, but over-confidence reads like insincerity to me, which is one of my red flags.
 If a person trying to sell me something begins to pressure me, I’ll shut down and look for the quickest way out.”

 People with C styles tend to approach buying decisions in systematic and analytical ways.
 They want to stick to the facts rather than straying into personal discussions.